-It is very important to remember that most people you want to reach often will only find you if when they type into Google their search that your website will pop up.
+It is essential to remember that most people you want to reach often will only find you if when they type into Google their search that your website will pop up.

-If you have identified the problem that you solve for your customers, then you know what searches they are most likely to put into Google.
+If you have identified the problem you solve for your customers, then you know what searches they will most likely put into Google.

-There are companies that are out there to help you with this process.
-This is all called Search engine optimization or SEO for short.
+Some companies are out there to help you with this process.
+This is all called Search engine optimization, or SEO for short.

-You need what we call metadata fields in your website.
+You need what we call metadata fields on your website.
 Here are the five things you should consider:

-- Title – The title tag is one of the first things that users notice in the SERPs.
-It’s the title of your page that offers a preview of what your content is about.
+- Title: The title tag is one of the first things users notice in the SERPs.
+It’s the title of your page that tells what they will find.

-- Meta description – The meta description should provide an accurate description of the content of your page.
-It is usually the element that determines whether users will click on your page, which makes it important to spend time on its optimization.
+- Meta description: The meta description should provide an accurate description of the content of your page.
+It is usually the element that determines whether users will click on your page, which makes it essential to spend time on its optimization.

-- Alt text – Alt text can ensure both of these things: it provides a text alternative to images which will be displayed if the image doesn’t load, or will be read out by a screenreader; it also tells search engines what that image is meant to represent.
+- Alt text – Alt text can ensure both of these things: it provides a text alternative to images displayed if the picture doesn’t load and tells search engines what that image represents.

-- Canonical tag – Instead of confusing Google and missing your ranking on the SERPs, you are guiding the crawlers as to which URL counts as the “main” one.
-This places the emphasis on the right URL and prevents the others from cannibalizing your SEO.
+- Canonical tag: Instead of confusing Google and missing your ranking on the SERPs, you are guiding the crawlers as to which URL counts as the “main” one.
+The tag emphasizes the correct URL and prevents others from cannibalizing your SEO.

 All this metadata is hidden in code in the background of a page.
-There is a plugin you can put on your WordPress site to help you.
+You can put a plugin on your WordPress site to help you.
 This can help you put all the content listed above in the right places on your pages.

 This is a search you can do on your own.
-Here I just typed, “Using the Nikon Z6 to shoot weddings.”
-My listing was on the first page as you see here.
+I just typed, “Using the Nikon Z6 to shoot weddings.”
+My listing was on the first page, as you see here.

 When I write a blog, WordPress takes the title I give to the blog and makes it the title for the page.
-So when You look at this blog up in your browser tab you should see the name of the blog in the tab.
+So when You look at this blog in your browser tab, you should see the blog’s name in the account.

 When you post photos, WordPress asks for Alternative Text to show if someone has graphics turned off and then the text will tell them what that photo is about.
 Also it helps when people search they may find the photo due to the Alternate Text you have associated with that photo.